League of Mercy: Badge of the Order of Mercy

-The original badge of the order, awarded from 1899, was a red enamelled silver or silver gilt cross surmounted by the plumes of the Prince of Wales and with a central roundel bearing the crest of the League.
+The original badge of the order, awarded from 1899, was a red enamelled silver gilt cross surmounted by the plumes of the Prince of Wales and with a central roundel bearing the crest of the League, the Joshua Reynolds image of ‘Charity’.
 The reverse is plain, save for the inscription “League of Mercy 1898” on the central roundel.
 It was awarded for at least five years distinguished and unpaid personal service to the League in support of charity hospitals, or in the relief of suffering, poverty or distress.
 A bar for a second award was introduced in 1917.
 The Order ceased to be awarded after 1946, and the League itself closed in 1947.

+Membership and an accompanying certificate were given to volunteers who signed up to recruit donations from 20 people per year.

 In the United Kingdom, the pre-1947 Badge comes after the Service Medal of the Order of St John and before the Voluntary Medical Service Medal in the order precedence.

 League of Mercy Foundation

 The League of Mercy Foundation was established as a charity on 30 March 1999, exactly 100 years after the founding of the original League.
-Its role is to recognise and encourage those who undertake voluntary work in the care of people who are sick, vulnerable or homeless.
-Other than having the same name, there is no formal connection between the original League of Mercy and the foundation.
+Its role is to recognise and encourage outstanding voluntary work in the care of the sick, injured or disabled, young people who are at risk, the homeless, the elderly or the dying.
+Volunteers’ nominations may be made only by charitable organisations in these fields.
+Other than having the same name and ethos, there is no formal connection between the original League of Mercy and the Foundation.